Perry County Indiana Sheriff's Office

 Officer Dan Bickford – Cannelton Police

-Officer Zak Howerton – Indiana Conservation
+Officer Zac Howerton – Indiana Conservation

 Any questions regarding sponsorship, applications, or volunteer services may be directed to Sergeant Jason Shadwick, shadwick.tcpd@tellcity.in.gov or by calling 812-547-7068.